tln/tatl/README.md

 	for="var in expr"
-		Repeats tag, with {var} now available elsewhere in tag contents.
+		Repeats tag, with {var} now available elsewhere in tag contents. for="expr"
-		Can use $var in other attributes of same tag.
-Cannot repeat on tag. for="expr"
-		Same, var assumed to be {(_)} {.}
+		Same, var assumed to be . (dot). for
-	for
-		Same, var and expr assumed to be . for="key, value in expr"
+		Same, var and expr assumed to be . (dot). for="key, value in expr"
-		When iterating over a dict.
-Fancier destructuring not possible. for="var = expr; var2 = expr; key in expr"
+		When iterating over a map, gives key and value (sorted by key).
+When iterating over a list, gives counter, value where counter is the 1-based index. for="var = expr; var2 = expr; key in expr"
 		Set some variables before evaluating the expr

 	if="expr"
 		If the expression is false, do not include or the tag or the content or execute any substitions within.
-Also allows
-		<else> tag.
-	if
+        When <else> is present in tag, include the tag and content before the else if the expression is false, or the tag and content after the else if the expression is true. if
-		If any variable substitutions are empty, elide this whole tag (this can be spelled elide or elide="elide"). if="var = expr; var2 = expr; expr"
+		If any variable substitutions are empty, elide this whole tag.
+Empty values are null and false.
+        Also allows else as above.
+	if="var = expr; var2 = expr; expr"
 		Set some variables before evaluating the expr

 	def="name(arg, arg)"
 		Define a macro.
 Calling the macro will return the tag and its contents.
-The tag won't be included in the output at this location. def="name(arg, arg, arg='default') |filter"
+The tag won't be included in the output at this location.
+Note that functions can be defined after they are called by a template.
+Functions do not have access to any variables defined thus far, only parameters. def="name(arg, arg, arg='default') |filter1|filter2"
-		Like python, name will be set to decorator1(decorator2(foo)).
-A primary use of decorators is caching. def="name()"
+		Like python decorators, name will be set to filter1(filter2(foo)).
+A primary use of filters is caching. def="name()"
 		Macro with no args.
 You still have to call it. def="name(*)"
-		Macro with args defined by param="".
+		Macro with args placeholder.
+Any variables defined by param="" or free variables (undefined variables) will become parameters.
 	def="name(arg) = expr"
 		Macro with result defined by expr.
-Can reference "Result" in expr, which is what would have been returned
+Can reference "." in expr, which is what would have been returned

-	set="var = expr; var2 = expr"
-		Defines some variables.
 	set="var"
-		Same as "var = Tag()".
-Tag() returns on object with keys for .name .attrs .contents set
-		Defines a variable named for the id="" or, for head and body tags, the tag name.
+		Sets variable to be the tag with all substitutions executed. set="var|filter"
+		Sets var to be `filter(_tag_)`.
+	set
+		For `<do>` tag, same as set="inner".
+For other tags, same as set="_tagname_|contents"

 	param="var"
-		Define a parameter, scoped to the nearest def= with (*).
+		Define a parameter, scoped to the nearest def=.
 The parameter can be accessed anywhere in the scope; even if the tag itself isnt included/processed due to an if=.
 Within the tag, the parameter can be accessed by {.}.
 	param
-		Defines a parameter named for the id="" or, for head and body tags, the tag name. param="var, var"
+		Defines a parameter with the tag name, or for the <do> tag, named "inner". param="var, var"
 		Defines multiple paramters. {.} is not set.

 	use="template::html(expr, expr)"
-		After processing all tags, call the given macro, passing in args from the current execution.
-The result is then used in place of the current tag.
-If the result was a Tag() object, it's formatted. use="template::html"
+		Set "inner" to be the tag with all substitutions executed, then call the given macro, passing in arguments as specified.
+The result is then used in place of the current tag. use="template::html"
 		Call the given macro, automatically finding parameters from local variables. use="var = expr; var2 = expr; template::html"
 		Same as above, but with some variables already set.

 Variable substitution